nitro-stack/nitro-workshop/docs/step3.md

 For the create endpoint, if the property `createdAt` is not set, it should be added with the current date.
 :::

-If you're stuck, you may find some help in the [NestJS documentation](https://docs.nestjs.com/controllers#full-resource-sample) and [@nestjs/azure-database documentation](https://github.com/nestjs/azure-database#crud-operations).
+If you're stuck, you may find some help in the [NestJS documentation](https://docs.nestjs.com/controllers#full-resource-sample) and the [TypeORM documentation](https://typeorm.io/#/repository-api/repository-api).

 ## Test your endpoints